Jake Gyllenhaal Doesn’t Want To Discuss His Dating Life Or Eating Habits

 “I think he’s easily the most interesting actor working in Hollywood today,” Gyllenhaal added.
 “Definitely one of my favorites, and then at the same time, he’s one of the kindest guys I’ve ever met.
 We’re hanging out all the time.
 We live near each other.
 I live up in the ‘burbs.”

-The most ironic thing in all of this is that Blake Live is BFFs with Taylor Swift.
+The most ironic thing in all of this is that Blake Lively is BFFs with Taylor Swift.
 Fans are now hoping and praying to see Reynolds and Lively on a double-date with Swift and Gyllenhaal, in hopes that they will get back together.

-[Featured image by Michael Loccisano/Getty Images for SXSW]
+[Featured Image by Michael Loccisano/Getty Images for SXSW]